lesiasemenova/lesiasemenova.github.io/_pages/3_teaching.md

     </li>
   </ol>

-  <p><strong>The goal of this course is therefore not to catalog intepretability or explanability methods, but to develop judgment:</strong></p>
+  <p><strong>The goal of this course is therefore not to catalog intepretability or explainability methods, but to develop judgment:</strong></p>

   <ul>
     <li>When should we prefer inherently interpretable models over post-hoc explanations?</li>